Contact-tracing challenges hurt D.C.’s efforts to control virus’s spread, health officials say

 Nesbitt said contact tracers do not share who might have exposed a person, only that someone has been exposed and should quarantine while monitoring for symptoms.
 She said the city is working on strategies to assuage concerns, such as testimonials from people who participated in contact tracing and had their information remain private.

-“Participating in an interview itself is a social good and we know people in D.C. like to generate social good,” Nesbitt said.
+“Participating in an interview itself is a social good, and we know people in D.C. like to generate social good,” Nesbitt said.

 Her comments came as Mayor Muriel E. Bowser (D) gave a presentation on the state of the coronavirus half a year after the city confirmed its first case.